0330 822 0505

 It’s difficult to predict the exact terms you’re likely to be offered, as charity mortgages are looked at on a bespoke basis, but here are a couple of examples of specialist charitable lenders:

 • Ecology Building Society offers mortgages to charities supporting the environment or local communities.
-They can loan up to 80% of the total value and rates at the time of writing are 4.15% – 6.15%.
-They have a 0.5% non-refundable fee on application and another 0.5% on the acceptance of a formal offer.
+They can loan up to 80% of the total value, and rates at the time of writing are 4.15% – 6.15%.
+They have a 0.5% non-refundable fee on application and another 0.5% on accepting a formal offer.

-• Kingdom Bank specialises in lending to Christian organisations and can offer four different types of charity mortgage for staff housing, social housing, premises or property to be developed for social enterprise.
+• Kingdom Bank specialises in lending to Christian organisations.
+It can offer four types of charity mortgages for staff housing, social housing, premises, or property to be developed for a social enterprise.

-Rates and terms will vary depending on your circumstances and eligibility, but your broker will help you explore all your options thoroughly to make sure you get the best deal for your charity.
+Rates and terms will vary depending on your circumstances and eligibility.
+Still, your broker will help you thoroughly explore all your options to ensure you get the best deal for your charity.

 Get matched with a specialist charity mortgage broker

-We work with mortgage brokers who have experience in securing commercial mortgages for charities and who will be able not only to get you the best deal but also ensure you comply with the charity regulation requirements at every stage of the mortgage application process.
+We work with mortgage brokers who have experience in securing commercial mortgages for charities.
+We will be able to get you the best deal and ensure you comply with charity regulation requirements at every stage of the mortgage application process.

-When you get in touch we’ll quickly assess your circumstances and match you with a broker with the expertise and contacts that you need as a charity.
-They’ll have access to the whole of the charity mortgage market and so can provide you with the assistance you need and ensure you find the very best lender for your project.
+When you get in touch, we’ll quickly assess your circumstances and match you with a broker with the expertise and contacts that you need as a charity.
+They’ll have access to the whole charity mortgage market and can provide you with the assistance you need and ensure you find the very best lender for your project.

-Give us a call on 0808 189 0463 or make an enquiry and we’ll arrange a free, no-obligation chat with a mortgage specialising in these mortgages.
+Give us a call on 0330 822 0505 or make an enquiry, and we’ll arrange a free, no-obligation chat with a mortgage specialist in these mortgages.

 Get Started with a Broker